extdn/github-actions-m2/magento-integration-tests/README.md

 configured, but before the composer installation is run.
 Likewise, you can customize your PHPUnit procedure by supplying a custom XML file using `PHPUNIT_FILE`.
 See `entrypoint.sh` for clearification.

-### Maintenance of the Docker image
-To use the `Dockerfile` of this package, a new image needs to be built and pushed to the Docker Hub:

-    docker build -t VENDOR/IMAGE .
-    docker push VENDOR/IMAGE

-For instance with the vendor and image-name used in this package:

-    docker build -t yireo/github-actions-magento-integration-tests .
-    docker push yireo/github-actions-magento-integration-tests